EmMDC/lmu-cmsi-3801-EmilioMDC--HW/README.md

 Quaternion
 Represents a quaternion with components a, b, c, and d.
+Makes sure to make the class frozen to make it immutable.

 Attributes:
 a, b, c, d: The components of the quaternion.